-There stood this massive arena that, after just a few months, was filled to an 8300 capacity of rookie Sheffield Steelers fans
+There stood this massive arena that, after just a few months, was filled to it’s 8300 capacity of rookie Sheffield Steelers fans

 I quickly realised this was a unique opportunity to do some business for myself in a sport that I loved.

 By this time I had already done a little business with the junior development section of the Nottingham club, supplying hockey jerseys and I was keen to extend my business interests with the Steelers.

 Ronnie Wood asked can you source this or can you get that and I’d say sure, leave it with me.

 Do I open my own hockey shop?

-By the end of the first season the Steelers wanted to clear their remaining stock by having a sale, one Steelers fan, Les, owned a Motorist Discount shop and offered the use of his empty upstairs room.
+By the end of the first season the Steelers wanted to clear their remaining stock by having a sale.
+One Steelers fan, Les, owned a Motorist Discount shop and offered the use of his empty upstairs room.

-The sale started at 10am one Sunday morning, the fans were queueing up outside waiting to get in, was this when the idea to open a shop started, absolutely!
+Stacks of fans queued up outside waiting to get in, was this when the shop idea started, absolutely!

-It didn’t take much to realise that the city of Sheffield had become a hockey town, my instincts told me that some of Steelers fans would want to emulate their ice heroes, which meant taking up the game.
+It didn’t take much to realise that the city of Sheffield had become a hockey town.
+My instincts told me that some Steelers fans would want to emulate their ice heroes and take up the game.

 By the start of the following season I had quit my full time job and Sheffield’s first HockeyShop had opened.

-I was my own boss and working in a sport that I absolutely loved, it couldn’t get any better could it – actually life took a dramatic down turn when in October I sold off my business and just a month later my first wife Maggie lost her battle with breast cancer, leaving me with my two young daughters aged three and eight.
+I was my own boss and working in a sport that I absolutely loved, it couldn’t get any better could it – actually life took a dramatic downturn when in October I sold off my business and just a month later my first wife Maggie lost her battle with breast cancer, leaving me with my two young daughters aged three and eight.

 To be continued…